Stable lattice Boltzmann schemes with a dual entropy approach for monodimensional nonlinear waves

-\monitem In this contribution, we start from the mathematical framework developed by Bouchut \cite {Bo03} making the link between the finite volume method and kinetic models in the framework of the BGK \cite{BGK} approximation.
-The key notion is the representation of the dual entropy with the help of the discrete velocities of the lattice.
-In section 2, we recal this framework with emphasis to the one-dimensional scalar case and in section 3 we derive three equilibria for a kinetic distribution associated with the lattice Boltzmann method.
-In section 4, we recall the numerical D1Q3 scheme and in section 5 the link between this scheme and the finite volume approach.
-We present our numerical experiments with the Burgers equation in section~6 and propose natural extensions to other systems in section 7.
+\monitem In this contribution, we experiment the ability of lattice Boltzmann schemes to approach weak entropic solutions of hyperbolic equations.
+In such situations, the scheme exhibits some kind of vanishing viscosity limit.
+We start from the mathematical framework developed by Bouchut \cite {Bo03} making the link between the finite volume method and kinetic models in the framework of the BGK \cite{BGK} approximation.
+The key notion is the representation of the dual entropy with the help of convex functions associated with the discrete velocities of the lattice.
+We call ``dual entropy approach'' the set of associated constraints for the equilibrium distribution.
+In section~2, we recall this framework with emphasis on the one-dimensional case and prove a continuous version of the ``H-theorem''.
+In section~3 we derive three equilibria for a D1Q3 kinetic distribution associated with the lattice Boltzmann method applied to the Burgers equation.
+In section~4, we precise our numerical D1Q3 scheme and make a simple link with the finite volume approach.
+We present numerical experiments with nonlinear Burgers waves in section~5.
+In section~6, we study the ability of the dual entropy approach to determine D1Q3 equilibria for systems of linear and nonlinear acoustics.
+We study the system of shallow water equations in Section~7.

 {\bf 2) \quad Kinetic representation of the dual entropy}